 If you’re taking on a swimrun what comes between your skin and your trainers is worth considering carefully.
 There’s a few choices including neoprene, compression socks, or nothing at all.
-Here’s a few tips from what I’ve learned years of swimrun racing.
+A good starting point is to just wear what you normally run in.
+Here’s what I’ve learned over years of swimrun racing.

 I accidentally came across the Alder Vapour Sock during a March Beach Lifeguard course in Cornwall, just two months before my first OtillO Uto.
 When I saw them I immediately thought that they could be well suited to swimrun.
 They have an open heel so drain quick, this also helps with a secure feeling in your trainer.